Hogwarts & Muggles:

 We have also been given some indications that a wizarding-born child in a Muggle primary school may not be not merely rare but actually prohibited.
-Given the determination of the Ministry to keep it’s constituency separate from Muggle society, despite the fact that the majority of wizards do not, and are unable to actually live separately from it, it very much appears that any wizarding couple who produces children is automatically constrained to educate them at home at their own expense and on their own responsibility, or to make other arrangements for their education without Ministry supervision or assistance, in the absence of any wizarding primary schools.
+Given the determination of the Ministry to keep it’s constituency separate from Muggle society, despite the fact that the majority of wizards do not, and are unable to actually live completely separate from it, it very much appears that any wizarding couple who produces children is automatically constrained to educate them at home at their own expense and on their own responsibility, or to make other arrangements for their education without Ministry supervision or assistance, in the absence of any wizarding primary schools.

 In short, the Ministry of Magic takes no interest whatsoever in education, per se.
 Only in its constituency’s magical training.

 Except, of course, in the case of Harry Potter.

 It was perhaps due to some oversight that no monitoring of his school site appears to have taken place, and that Harry Potter, a known wizarding child was actually permitted to be enrolled in a Muggle school.

 But then, there is always the possibility that Potter’s exact whereabouts were being kept under wraps and information concerning his location was not released to the relevant Ministry departments until after Potter was formally enrolled at Hogwarts.
 As Professor Snape so frequently has pointed out, the normal rules do not always seem to apply to Potter.